Archduke Leopold Ferdinand of Austria: Life as Leopold Wölfling

-After leaving Austria he fulfilled his earlier imperially denied wish and studied natural sciences and especially botanics at the Swiss Federal Institute of Technology Zurich, the Frederick William University of Berlin and the Ludwig Maximilian University of Munich.
+After leaving Austria, he fulfilled his earlier imperially denied wish and studied natural sciences and especially botanics at the Swiss Federal Institute of Technology Zurich, the Friedrich Wilhelm University of Berlin and the Ludwig-Maximilians-Universität München.
 In summer 1915 he applied as a volunteer for the Imperial German Army, but was rejected on the grounds of his Swiss citizenship.

 After World War I Wölfling's allowance from his meanwhile expropriated family stopped.
 In 1921 he returned to Austria, desperately searching for a livelihood.
 Fluent in German, English, French, Italian, Hungarian, Spanish, and Portuguese; he worked for some time as a foreign language correspondence clerk.
 After more jobs he later opened a delicatessen store in Vienna where he sold salami and olive oil.
 He also tried his hand as a tourist guide in the Hofburg Palace in Vienna and was very well received by his audiences.
 The interest his person awoke in the Austrian capital proved to be too much for the ex-archduke and he fled the city again.